 Google’s has certainly surprised everyone with some cool new equipment; two new Nexus smartphones: the Nexus 5X and the Nexus 6P, a redesigned Chromecast 2, and the Google Pixel C convertible half and half tablet.
-Obviously the biggest news was the new emphasis of Android itself, Android 6.0, also known as Android Marshmallow.
+Obviously, the biggest news was the new emphasis of Android itself, Android 6.0, also known as Android Marshmallow.

 Google announced Android Marshmallow a couple of months back at its yearly Google I/O expo, which happened in the US.
 From that point forward it has come up with a bundle of beta variants of the product for developers and loyal Android fans who were desperate for something new.

-Android Marshmallow is now a must have inside any handset.
+Android Marshmallow is now a must-have inside any handset.
 The product is more cleaned, looks better and consumes less power.
 Boot up a Nexus 5 with it and you’ll experience around 30% better battery life.

 Android Marshmallow, in general, is a really complete redesign that hopes to alter a significant number of Android’s dormant features.
 The most striking of which is security and force administration.
-Here is how the Android Marshmallow is scores over the Lollipop, with these features and updates.
+Here is how the Android Marshmallow is scored over the Lollipop, with these features and updates.

 Marshmallow’s application consents have been changed, empowering clients to reject or endorse authorizations from individual applications and individual capacities inside of that application.
 You won’t be hit with a major mass of authorizations when you introduce an application, rather when you utilize a component, say the voice message recording inside WhatsApp, that is the point at which it’ll approach you for consent.
-You can in any case go into authorizations for a given application and change them whenever, nonetheless.
+You can, in any case, go into authorizations for a given application and change them whenever nonetheless.

 Android Pay & Mobile Payments